Food Service Workers

 Vocational schools may offer special training courses for waiters.
 Special courses are sometimes offered by restaurant associations in conjunction with schools or food agencies, and many employers seek persons who have had such training.

 Smaller, more informal restaurants may hire servers who are without special training or previous experience.
 In these situations, the necessary skills are learned on the job.
 Larger restaurants and those with more formal dining atmospheres usually hire only experienced waiters.
-Almost without exception, food counter workers, waiters' assistants, and kitchen helpers learn their skills on the job.
+Almost without exception, food counter workers, waiters assistants, and kitchen helpers learn their skills on the job.

-The International Council on Hotel, Restaurant, and Institutional Education offers a Guide to College Programs in Hospitality, Tourism, & Culinary Arts at http://www.guidetocollegeprograms.com.
+The International Council on Hotel, Restaurant, and Institutional Education offers a Guide to College Programs in Hospitality, Tourism, & Culinary Arts at https://www.chrie.org/guide-to-college-programs.

 Certification